Shinobi-Open-Source-Academy/sos-academy-platform/README.md

 npm run check:fix
 ```

-**Pre-commit Hook**: Code is automatically formatted and linted before each commit using Husky and lint-staged.
+**Pre-commit Hook**: Code is automatically formatted before each commit using Husky and lint-staged.
+Linting is available via npm scripts but not enforced on commit to avoid blocking development.

 ### Code Quality Tools